 The general-purpose coolant is a mixture of water-soluble oil or synthetic based coolant and water.
 Mix one part of coolant to ten parts of water (one quart of oil to ten quarts water).
-Twelve quarts of coolant is the amount required for the coolant pump to operate properly.
-Verify that the coolant level is visible in the indicator (Figure 14).
+Ten quarts of coolant is the amount required for the coolant pump to operate properly.